isaacimholt/Helpy_Search/README.md

 https://plus.google.com/s/|e|
 ```

 This is the same as the previous example, but it adds 2 custom hotkeys `CTRL + ALT + Spacebar` (`^!space`), which opens twitter with our search, and `CTRL + Enter` (`^enter`) which opens Google Plus. `!HOTKEY` will change the hotkey used for all urls that appear after it.
 You can create more hotkeys to open different urls.
-The hotkeys you may use are the same that AutoHotkey allows: read more [here](http://www.autohotkey.com/docs/Hotkeys.htm) (you won't need the 2 colons (`::`) in their examples.)
+The hotkeys you may use are the same that AutoHotkey allows: read more [here](http://www.autohotkey.com/docs/Hotkeys.htm) (you won't need the 2 colons (`::`) in their examples.).
+If there is no hotkey specified such as with the first three urls in this example, the default `CTRL + Spacebar` will still work for them.
+You could add a custom `!HOTKEY` before them to change that.

 ### Regex Example